JasonKulinski/GreenDex/be/README.md

-# blackbear-be
+# hackathon-be

-**Welcome to the Blackbear Backend!**
+**Welcome to our Backend!**
-This is the backend for our Blackbear application.
+This is the backend for our application.
 We're using the following stack:

 1. React
 1. Express.js
 1. Node.js
 1. Elasticsearch

-This project encompasses the bottom three items of the stack.
-The React project is covered in the `blackbear-fe` repo.

 ## Environment Setup